carlosdg/yatla/README.md

 - React hooks
 - React router

-Feel free to checkout the project on [CodeSandbox](https://codesandbox.io/s/yatla-iszow) were you can see the application and play around with the code in a editor in the browser.
+Feel free to checkout the app deployed in [Github Pages](https://carlosdg.github.io/yatla/).
+Also there is a [CodeSandbox](https://codesandbox.io/s/yatla-iszow) were you can see the application and play around with the code in the browser.

 ## Demo